 Taro (Colocasia esculenta) is one of a number of similar looking plants with similar culinary uses in the Araceae family, causing some confusion with common plant names in different regions.
 Taro is considered the most widely cultivated and eaten of these plants, producing large central edible corms as well smaller edible eddoes.
 Taro also has edible leaves (when properly prepared).
-Taro is found and used across the tropics, with a multitude of preparations, including the Hawaiian ferment, Poi.ย
+Taro is found and used across the tropics, with a multitude of preparations, including the Hawaiian ferment, Poi.Â

 Jump to Taro Notes | Jump to Taro Varieties

 Our @southernsare On Farm Research grant has allowed us to ramp up our taro growing investigation.
 Today we planted 5 80ft rows of taro with each row split into 11 blocks so we could replicate different treatments and make more accurate assessments from the results.
-We are comparing planting time, planting material (type and size), watering intensity, leaf harvest vs no leaf harvest, and we also have a number of different varieties that we're increasing propagation material on for next year's variety trial.
-It's all pretty exciting and I'm very grateful to @leeza.chen who is my official grant funded taro research assistant!
+We are comparing planting time, planting material (type and size), watering intensity, leaf harvest vs no leaf harvest, and we also have a number of different varieties that we`re increasing propagation material on for next year`s variety trial.
+It`s all pretty exciting and I`m very grateful to @leeza.chen who is my official grant funded taro research assistant!
 Plus volunteer gratitude to Justin s well as @soulfullsimonefarm who was riding around on a tractor looking cool (and is responsible for me farming at the @sahccommunityfarm).
-And finally @lichenology is the brains behind the trial design ๐คฉ
+And finally @lichenology is the brains behind the trial design 🤩

 We dropped off a taro bouquet at @benneoneagle yesterday and met with the incredible Ashleigh Shanti.

-For the next few months we'll be catching up with the 'reporting' side of our work!
-We'll let you know the lessons we've learned and will be updating the website with pictures and details and resources.
+For the next few months we`ll be catching up with the `reporting` side of our work!
+We`ll let you know the lessons we`ve learned and will be updating the website with pictures and details and resources.

 #taro #croptrials #tusptaro #onfarmresearch #farming